Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Soft-CILQR Algorithm

 \section{Soft-CILQR Algorithm}

 In this section, the soft-constrained MPC problem considered in this study is formulated on the basis of the model introduced in the previous section.
 The relevant constraints are then transformed into barrier functions, and the resulting unconstrained problem is solved using the proposed soft-CILQR algorithm.
-Finally, the upper bound of the prediction horizon of the examined MPC problem is calculated.
+Subsequently, the upper bound of the prediction horizon of the examined MPC problem is calculated.
+Finally, a classical soft-MPC scheme with the classical terminal cost and without considering the terminal dynamics of state and slack variables is formulated for comparison.